 In the first edition of this series I chose General Mattis (Read it here) as the best masculine role model out there.
-If you know anything of the man then you’re completely aware that the man embodies all of the traits a masculine man has.
+If you know anything of the man then you’re completely aware that he embodies all of the traits an authentically masculine man should display.

-In this post and from here on out I’m going to choose men who embody specific traits of the masculine male.
+In this post and from here on out I’m going to choose men who embody specific traits of masculinity.
 I’m going to provide real men, not fictional characters who may set an example from which you can apply to your own life.
 The goal is to fight back against the Homer Simpsons, Peter Griffins, and Phil Dunphys out there.

 In keeping with the tradition of this blog, I’m going to set irrational confidence as the first trait specific role model.
 In my post Lifting is the 1st step towards reclaiming your masculinity I touch on the fact that lifting weights isn’t solely for physical health but rather it facilitates mental growth as well as developing irrational and limitless levels of self-confidence.

-Gentlemen, if you are looking to get the most from this life then you need to exhibit this common traits shared amongst the most successful and masculine men out there.
+Gentlemen, if you are looking to get the most from this life then you need to exhibit the common traits shared among the most successful and masculine men out there.

 This post isn’t about covering his career, it’s about showing you that you too must cultivate that same mindset when you go into everything.

-Commitment to Self & Belief in Ability to Win
+Commitment to Self & Belief in Your Ability to Win

 This life isn’t about simply existing; it’s about finding purpose, passion, and living a life filled with plenty of Polaroids.
 This game of life is all you’ve got, so play to Win.
 Don’t be content with the meager slice society has told you to appreciate, take as much as you want as often as you want.

-Most men do, and they fucking hate themselves for the rest of their life.
+Most follow these instructions and then they hate themselves for the rest of their life.